portxchange/developer-documentation/index.md

 To ensure secure access to the data, we require automated systems to use authentication mechanisms based on API keys.

-To successfully authorize your API requests, the Developer has to create a set of API keys.
+To successfully authorize your API requests, the developer has to create a set of API keys.

 An API Key and a company identifier will be required for every API call.
 The values are provided as HTTP headers.